A day of historic firsts in Congress

 Omar is also the first hijab-wearing member, the first former refugee to be elected to Congress, and the first Somali-American member to serve in Congress.

-Tlaib is the first Palestinian-American congresswoman to serve, and she said last month she'd be sworn in wearing a traditional Palestinian gown.
+Tlaib is the first Palestinian-American congresswoman to serve, and was sworn in wearing a traditional Palestinian gown called a thobe.
+Her child was captured in a photo doing doing a dabbing pose.

-Iowa sends women to Washington for first time; Texas sends first Latinas
+Iowa sends women to the House for first time; Texas sends first Latinas

-Democrats Abby Finkenauer and Cindy Axne are the first women ever elected to Congress by Iowa voters.
+Democrats Abby Finkenauer and Cindy Axne are the first women elected to the House by Iowa voters.
 Veronica Escobar and Sylvia Garcia, both Democrats, are the first Hispanic women ever elected to federal office by Texas voters.

 Escobar and Garcia are Mexican American, while Florida Democratic Rep.-elect Debbie Mucarsel-Powell makes history as the first member of Congress of South American descent.

-Note: CORRECTION (Jan.
-3, 3:50 p.m.
-ET): An earlier version of this article misidentified the first woman elected to Congress from Iowa.
-It was Joni Ernst, who was elected to the Senate in 2014.
-It was not Abby Finkenauer or Cindy Axne, who were sworn in as representatives today as the first women from Iowa in the House.